Murphydbuffalo/hyp/README.md

 ### Alpha
-Also known as the significance level, alpha is the threshold at which we deem a p-value to be significant.
-If our p-value is lower than our chosen level of alpha we reject the null hypothesis and accept the alternate hypothesis, deeming the result to be statistically significant.
+Also known as the significance level, alpha is the threshold at which we deem a p-value to be statistically significant.
+If our p-value is lower than our chosen level of alpha we reject the null hypothesis and accept the alternate hypothesis.

 All this means is that if we assume the null hypothesis is true and there really is no difference between the control and treatment conversion rates, then the effect size we saw would happen by random chance less often than our chosen level of alpha.

-For example an alpha level of 5% means that we will deem significant only results that would happen less than 5% of the time, assuming the null hypothesis is true.
+For example an alpha level of 5% means that we will only deem significant results that would happen less than 5% of the time, assuming the null hypothesis is true.

 Changing this parameter involves a trade off: a lower alpha means a lower risk